Dual blood glucose and ketone test meters

 To check your blood glucose, if you are using a CGM

-Finger prick tests are still important even if you are using a CGM to monitor your glucose levels.
+Finger prick tests are still important even if you're using a CGM to monitor your glucose levels.
 That's because finger prick tests give a more accurate reading of your blood glucose.

 To monitor your blood ketones

 • Your body makes ketones when it’s using fat instead of glucose for energy.
-This usually happens when your body does not have enough insulin(external link) to help it use glucose for energy.
+This usually happens when your body doesn't have enough insulin(external link) to help it use glucose for energy.
 Instead, your body starts burning fat for energy, which releases harmful ketones.

 • A build-up of ketones in your body causes your blood to become acidic.
 This is why it's called ketoacidosis.